Efficient Fully-Compressed Sequence Representations: Introduction

 \section{Introduction}

+A growing number of important applications require data representations that are space-efficient and at the same time support fast query operations.
+In particular, suitable representations of {\em sequences} supporting a small set of basic operations yield space- and time-efficient implementations for many other data structures such as full-text indexes \cite{GGV03,GMR06,FMMN07,NM07}, labeled trees \cite{BHMR07,BGMR07,FLMM09}, binary relations \cite{BHMR07,BCN10}, permutations \cite{BN09} and two-dimensional point sets \cite{MN07,BLNS09}, to name a few.

-Search operators on strings have many important applications, to the point that one is willing to sacrifice some additional space to index the string in order to support the operators in less time.
-The most important operators serve as primitives to implement many others, in particular pattern matching in full-text databases (see, e.g.,~\cite{NM07,CN08,MN07,RR08} for recent discussions): given a string $s$, \(s.\access (i)\) returns the $i$th character of $s$, which we denote \(s [i]\); \(s.\rank_a (i)\) returns the number of occurrences of the character $a$ up to position $i$; and \(s.\select_a (i)\) returns the position of the $i$th occurrence of $a$ in $s$.
+Let $s[1..n]$ be a sequence of characters belonging to alphabet $[1..\sigma]$.
+In this article we focus on the following set of operations, which is sufficient for many applications: \begin{description} \item[\(s.\access (i)\)] returns the $i$th character of sequence $s$, which we denote \(s [i]\); \item[\(s.\rank_a (i)\)] returns the number of occurrences of character $a$ up to position $i$ in $s$; and \item[\(s.\select_a (i)\)] returns the position of the $i$th occurrence of $a$ in $s$. \end{description}

-Initial results~\cite{highOrderEntropyCompressedTextIndexes} provided data structures using $n\lg\sigma+o(n\lg\sigma)$ bits, where $n$ and $\sigma$ are the sizes of the text and its alphabet, respectively, and $\lg$ denotes the logarithm in base two.
-The indexing space in $o(n\lg\sigma)$ is considered asymptotically ``negligible'' compared to the space required to hold the main data, while providing support for the operators in time $\Oh{\lg\sigma}$ (and $\Oh{\lg\lg\sigma}$ in later results~\cite{GMR06}), a clear improvement on naive data structures.

-Regularities in the string permit further reductions in the space, from $n\lg\sigma$ bits down to $nH_k(s)$ bits where \(H_k (s)\) denotes the $k$th-order empirical entropy of $s$ (i.e., the minimum self-information of $s$ with respect to a $k$th-order Markov source; see Manzini~\cite{Man01} for a definition and discussion).
-The challenge of compressing the string {\em while still supporting the operators efficiently} was solved through various alternative data structures, using as little as $nH_k(s)+o(n\lg\sigma)$ bits while still supporting the operators in the same times~\cite{highOrderEntropyCompressedTextIndexes,BHMR07}.

-One problem with such space is that, on highly compressible practical data, the $o(n\lg\sigma)$ bits of the index are no longer negligible compared to the space used to encode the compressed data.
-Hence the challenge is to retain the efficient support for the operators while compressing the index redundancy as well.
-In this paper we solve this challenge in the case of zero-order entropy compression, that is, the redundancy of our data structure is proportional to the zero-order entropy of the text, plus $o(n)$ bits.
-Moreover, our data structure not only still supports the operators in good time, but in some cases it supports them in better time than less compressed ones (e.g. in $\Oh{\lg \lg \min (\sigma, n / \occ{a}{s})}$ time, where $a$ is the character concerned): see Table~\ref{tab:previous} for a systematic comparison.

-For example, the representation by Golynski et al.~\cite{GMR06} does not compress $s$\footnote{In terms of the usual entropy measures.
-It compresses to the $k$-th order entropy of a different sequence (A. Golynski, personal communication).} and uses additional $\Oh{\frac{n\lg\sigma}{\lg\lg\sigma}}=n\,o(\lg\sigma)$ bits, but offers log-logarithmic times for the operations (see rows 2 and 3 of Table~\ref{tab:previous}); Ferragina et al.~\cite{FMMN07} achieve zero-order compression plus $\Oh{\frac{n\lg\sigma\lg\lg n}{\lg n}} = o(n)\lg\sigma$ bits, supporting the operations in $\Oh{1+\frac{\lg\sigma}{\lg\lg n}}$ time (see row 1 of Table~\ref{tab:previous}).